Updated September, 25 2020

 State of Colorado

-- Statewide Mask Requirement - On July 16, Governor Polis signed an Executive Order requiring all people in Colorado over the age of 10 to wear a face covering over their noses and mouths when entering or moving within public indoor spaces or using public/non-personal transportation services.
+- Statewide Mask Requirement - On September 12, Governor Polis signed an Executive Order extending the requirement all people in Colorado over the age of 10 to wear a face covering over their noses and mouths when entering or moving within public indoor spaces or using public/non-personal transportation services for another 30 days.

 - Protect Our Neighbors – On June 30th, CDPHE announced the final phase of the COVID-19 response.
 Local communities will be able to qualify for this status to gain more local control if they meet certain criteria, including low viral transmission and preparedness of the public health agency to successfully respond to an increase in cases.

-- Safer at Home and in the Vast, Great Outdoors– On July 23, the Governor signed an Executive Order to extend and amend Safer at Home to Safer at Home in the Vast, Great Outdoors.
-The amendment includes a requirement that all licensees contained in Articles 3, 4, and 5 of Title 44 of the Colorado Revised Statutes must cease alcohol beverage sales to end consumers at 10:00 P.M.
+- Safer at Home and in the Vast, Great Outdoors – On August 21, the Governor signed an Executive Order to extend and amend Safer at Home to Safer at Home in the Vast, Great Outdoors.
+The amendment includes a requirement that all licensees contained in Articles 3, 4, and 5 of Title 44 of the Colorado Revised Statutes must cease alcohol beverage sales to end consumers between 11:00 P.M. and 7:00 A.M.
 MDT each day.

 - Unemployment Benefits Extended to Self-Employed and Independent Contractors – Beginning April 20, 2020, self-employed, independent contractors, and gig workers can begin applying for unemployment insurance.
 In addition, $600 per week in extra federal unemployment insurance from the CARES act will start to show up in unemployment checks beginning the week of April 20.